sarthakgupta04/Nirvana-MusicStreamingPlatform/readme.md

-# Music Streamer
+# Nirvana-A Music Streaming Platform

-This project is a digital music platform, It's made for listening to music and making your favorite music collection.
-Spotify API is used to get tracks and albums, artists.
+Nirvana is a music platform, It's made for listening to music and making your favorite music collection.
+Spotify Web API is used to get tracks and albums, artists.
 Spotify API provides millions of music data.
-This project is made in the MERN stack.
+This project is developed on MERN Stack, and could be deployd on cloud platfroms like AWS, GCP, and more.

 ## Features